psychemedia/sin-eater-resources/src/_before_ludlow.md

 >
 > Thus also I read in the Article *Walkin* in the learned `[* By the late Mr. Ruddiman, as is generally supposed.]` Glossary to Douglas' Virgil, "Properly *Like-wakes* (Scotch) are the Meetings of the Friends of the Deceased, a Night, or Nights before the Burial."
 >
-> I am not satisfied with either of the Quotations he has given us in Proof of the Antiquity of the Custom: They are indeed something to the Purpose ; but in the last cited Passage, one would be inclined to think from the Words of the Original, that the *Watching* was on Account of its being the Vigil of Easter-Day.
+> I am not satisfied with either of the Quotations he has given us in Proof of the Antiquity of the Custom: They are indeed something to the Purpose; but in the last cited Passage, one would be inclined to think from the Words of the Original, that the *Watching* was on Account of its being the Vigil of Easter-Day.

 Brand also comments on some contemporary customs: